Skip to Main Content

 Cyber security

 Cyber security research focuses on protecting digital systems, networks, and data from unauthorized access and attacks.
-It involves developing techniques to identify vulnerabilities, create robust defenses, and respond to threats.
+It involves developing techniques to identify vulnerabilities, create robust defences, and respond to threats.
 Researchers study encryption methods, design secure software, analyze malware, and explore human factors in security.
 They also investigate emerging challenges like protecting IoT devices and countering sophisticated cyber-attacks that could impact critical infrastructure and personal privacy.

 Research Projects: